NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`(load-force filename force)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Load the Fourier-transformed fields into the given force object (replacing any values currently there) from an HDF5 file of the given name (without the ".h5" suffix) (the current filename-prefix is prepended automatically).
-You must load from a file that was saved by `save-force` in a simulation of *the same dimensions* (for both the computational cell and the force regions) with the *same number of processors*.
+Load the Fourier-transformed fields into the given force object (replacing any values currently there) from an HDF5 file of the given name without the ".h5" suffix (the current filename-prefix is prepended automatically).
+You must load from a file that was saved by `save-force` in a simulation of the same dimensions for both the computational cell and the force regions with the same number of processors.

 **`(load-minus-force filename force)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;